Wm. Eugene Powell

 Vice Chairman Powell also serves as a member of the Special Advisory Committee on the Brackenridge Tract that was created in August 2009.

-He serves on the Facilities Planning and Construction Committee, the Finance and Planning Committee, the Health Affairs Committee, and as the Regental Representative on the Texas Growth Fund Board of Trustees, and as the Special Liaison on South Texas Projects.
+He serves on the Facilities Planning and Construction Committee, the Finance and Planning Committee, the Health Affairs Committee, as the Regental Representative on the Texas Growth Fund Board of Trustees, and as the Special Liaison on South Texas Projects.

 Raised in Weslaco, Texas, Powell is a native of the Rio Grande Valley.
 He earned a Bachelor's degree in Finance at The University of Texas at Austin while on a full athletic scholarship playing football under Coach Darrell K Royal.
 He later earned a Master's degree in Finance from U. T. Austin before returning to the Valley.